 Other structures offer supervision for the entrepreneurs they support or who they help to launch: this is the case for Job Yourself with Club des entrepreneurs and Réseau Entreprendre with Club des lauréats.

-With a view to sector management, the impulse.brussels clusters energise exchanges between their members through numerous activities.
+With a view to sector management, the hub.brussels clusters energise exchanges between their members through numerous activities.
 Other organisations such as MAD (FR) and Smartbe aim to federate and bring together artists with other types of entrepreneurs who may help them develop their business.

 Private initiatives are also having clear success.
 In recent years, BECI (FR) has organised afterwork events for entrepreneurs.
 At the end of the month, they hold the Young Professional Networking Night (FR) for those wanting to develop international contacts.